Hypnotherapy to support those with Trauma, PTSD & C-PTSD

 When a new traumatic event happens, the acorn with no slabs may be able to withstand the impact.
 But the acorn with ten slabs already in place is far more likely to crack - not because it’s weaker, but because it’s been carrying a heavier weight for much longer.

 PTSD and C-PTSD are not signs of weakness.
 They are natural responses when the weight becomes too great.
-Healing is about relieving the pressure of those slabs and helping the mind and body process what’s happened so the past no longer feels like it’s crushing you.
+My work is not about erasing the past, but instead easing the pressure of what you've been holding onto, and supporting the mind and body to integrate experiences so the weight of the past can begin to feel less overwhelming.

 Why and How Hypnotherapy works...